Sort Taxonomies by Listing Type

 - Expand a custom taxonomy row.

-- Use the Listing Types multi-select to choose which listing types should see this taxonomy in the Fields tab.
+- Use the Listing Types multi-select to choose which listing types will see this taxonomy in the Fields tab and Terms block.

-- Leave the selection empty to show the taxonomy on all listing types.
+- Leave the selection empty to show this taxonomy on all listing types.

 - Click Save Changes.